BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 python setup.py install
 ```

+5) Get data extra data if desired.
+If you want to run the slow waveforms ([few.waveform.SlowSchwarzschildEccentricFlux](https://mikekatz04.github.io/FastEMRIWaveforms/html/index.html?highlight=slow#few.waveform.SlowSchwarzschildEccentricFlux)) or bicubic amplitude determination ([few.amplitudes.interp2dcubicspline.Interp2DAmplitude](https://mikekatz04.github.io/FastEMRIWaveforms/html/index.html?highlight=interp2d#few.amplitude.interp2dcubicspline.Interp2DAmplitude)), you will need to attain an hdf5 file (Teuk_amps_a0.0_lmax_10_nmax_30_new.h5) and put it in the `/Path/to/Installation/few/files/` directory.
+This is available at Zenodo (TODO: fill in).

-5) To import few:
+6) To import few:

 ```
-TODO: import of high level waveform
+from few.waveforms import FastSchwarzschildEccentricFlux
 ```

 6) Perform test: